Te Āti Awa: Te Āti Awa today

 Te Āti Awa in Taranaki and Wellington maintain strong connections with each other; close ties are also maintained with distantly related Ngāti Awa.
 As an iwi, Te Āti Awa continue to seek redress for past injustices.
 Organisations are established in Taranaki and Wellington that represent the political and economic interests of the iwi.

-Atiawa Toa FM is the official radio station of Te Atiawa and Ngāti Toa in the lower North Island.
-It began as Atiawa FM in 1993, broadcasting to Te Atiawa in the Hutt Valley and Wellington.
+Atiawa Toa FM is the official radio station of Te Āti Awa and Ngāti Toa in the lower North Island.
+It began as Atiawa FM in 1993, broadcasting to Te Āti Awa in the Hutt Valley and Wellington.
 It changed its name in Atiawa Toa FM in mid-1997, expanding its reach to Ngāti Toa in Porirua and Kapiti Coast.
 The station is based in Lower Hutt, and is available on in Hutt Valley and Wellington, and on in Porirua.

-Te Korimako O Taranaki is the radio station of Te Ātiawa in Taranaki.
-It is also affiliated with other Taranaki region iwi, including Ngāti Tama, Ngāti Mutunga, Ngāti Maru, Taranaki, Ngāruahine, Ngāti Ruanui, Ngāa Rauru Kiitahi.
+Te Korimako O Taranaki is the radio station of Te Āti Awa in Taranaki.
+It is also affiliated with other Taranaki region iwi, including Ngāti Tama, Ngāti Mutunga, Ngāti Maru, Taranaki, Ngāruahine, Ngāti Ruanui, and Ngā Rauru Kītahi.
 It started at the Bell Block campus of Taranaki Polytechnic in 1992, and moved to the Spotswood campus in 1993.
 It is available on across Taranaki.